apache/druid/distribution/asf-release-process-guide.md

 Once this is completed, open a PR to the master branch.
 Also, be sure to confirm that these versions are all correct in the release branch, otherwise fix them and open a backport PR to the release branch.

+#### Version updates on master and release branch

+You also need to update the version manually in some places for both master branch and the release branch.
+- `DRUID_DOCS_VERSION` has to be changed to `0.17.0` in `web-console/src/links.ts`.
+- Docker image tag has to be changed to `0.17.0` for all druid services in `distribution/docker/docker-compose.yml`.

+#### Updating redirect links in the docs

+For docs, please make sure to add any relevant redirects in `website/redirects.json`.
+This has to be done before building the new website.

 ### Release branch hygiene

 The only additions to the release branch after branching should be bug fixes, which should be back-ported from the master branch, via a second PR, not with a direct PR to the release branch.
 Bug fix release branches may be initially populated via cherry-picking, but it is recommended to leave at least 1 commit to do as a backport PR in order to run through CI.
 (Note that CI is sometimes flaky for older branches).